Introduction to Chinese Dietary Therapy

-This is a 3 day, online course giving you an in-depth understanding of Chinese dietary principles and a better understanding of food, which will enable you to give better dietary advice to your patients.
-This course is suitable for acupuncturists and others with a background in Chinese medicine, including 2nd and 3rd year acupuncture and herbal students.
+This is a diploma course will give you an in-depth understanding of Chinese dietary principles and a better understanding of food, which will enable you to give better dietary advice to your patients.
+This course is suitable for acupuncturists and others with a background in Chinese medicine, 3rd year acupuncture and herbal students.

 Suitable nutritional support, together with other lifestyle changes, enables us to achieve better clinical results in our acupuncture practice and helps patients to really engage with achieving better health for themselves.
 It also allows us to stay healthy as practitioners too.
 On the course you will learn: